-If you would like to share your story, all you need to do is write "RELEASED" on the top right corner of any pages you feel comfortable sharing.
-Then sign this form and send it in with the "RELEASED" pages to the mailing address below.
-Keep in mind, any page that does not have "RELEASED" on it will always remain private and confidential does not have "RELEASED" on it will always remain private and confidential.
-Attn: Stories Unconditional Freedom Project 1275 4th St, #3220 Santa Rosa, CA 95404 By filling out this release form, I hereby grant Unconditional Freedom Project (an initiative of Love To Table, a California non-profit) (UFP) and their partners, who help publicize their programming, permission to copy, exhibit, publish or distribute what I have written on the pages marked "RELEASED" that I have enclosed with this release.
+By checking the box, "Accept", I hereby grant Unconditional Freedom Project (an initiative of Love To Table, a California non-profit) (UFP) and their partners, who help publicize their programming, permission to copy, exhibit, publish or distribute what I have written on this page.
 I verify that what I have written is my original creation.
 I understand that at no time shall I be paid, compensated or given royalties, now or at any point in the future by UFP.
 I hereby irrevocably authorize UFP and its partners who help publicize the program to copy, exhibit, publish or distribute my content.
 I also give the right for UFP to make any edits they deem necessary to publish my content.
 I understand that UFP does not guarantee publication of my released materials.
-I understand that if I fail to indicate how I wish to be referred to on the line below, I authorize UFP to use my first name and last initial in association with my written work.
-Name to publish with my story (please print): Signature Date